ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace making in the Middle East.md

 ## The Treaty of Sèvres (August 10, 1920)

 After the treaty, the Ottoman lands were drastically reduces.
-They lost Arabia, Antalia and Adana.
-They lost Medina, Jerusalem and Mecca which was very disturbing for a muslim state.
+They lost Arabia, Syria, Antalia and Adana.
+They lost Medina, Jerusalem and Mecca which was very disturbing for a Muslim state.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzY0ODY3ODA0LC05MTMyNDgzMTMsOTU2OD
+eyJoaXN0b3J5IjpbMTYxNDU4Nzg1OCwtOTEzMjQ4MzEzLDk1Nj
-kzOTgzLDgzMDExNTAyMCwtNTczMzI4Nzk2XX0=
+g5Mzk4Myw4MzAxMTUwMjAsLTU3MzMyODc5Nl19
 -->